psteiger/LocationFetcher/README.md

                     }
                     .launchIn(this)

-                // Optional, redundant as erros are already reported to 'location' flow. locationFetcher.settingsStatus
+                // Optional, redundant as errors are already reported to 'location' flow. locationFetcher.settingsStatus
                     .onEach { /* Location got enabled or disabled in device settings */ }
                     .launchIn(this)

-                // Optional, redundant as erros are already reported to 'location' flow. locationFetcher.permissionStatus
+                // Optional, redundant as errors are already reported to 'location' flow. locationFetcher.permissionStatus
                     .onEach { /* App allowed or disallowed to access the device's location. */ }
                     .launchIn(this)